By special invitation to Treasurer's House

 Good to know

-Replacing the more traditional free-flow entry, you are invited to join a small group of five for an exclusive hour-long journey around the house.
+Replacing the more traditional free-flow entry, you are invited to join a small group for an exclusive hour-long journey around the house.

 If you’ve missed booking, drop in on the day to get a ticket - with tours running every 15 minutes we look forward to welcoming you on the next available tour.